Preparing Students for High School Equivalency Using the Common Core State Standards (HSE CCSS) Certificate Program

 We are able to bring HSE CCSS to your program and to adjust it to your specific programmatic needs.
 Examples of our onsite, customized programming include:

-To learn more about the content of the HSE CCSS course, please contact Cynthia Bell at 212.803.3306 or firstname.lastname@example.org.
-Please ask us about the Math, Science, and Digital Literacy certificate programs we anticipate offering later in 2016.
+To learn more about the HSE CCSS course, please contact Cynthia Bell at firstname.lastname@example.org or Lizelena Iglesias at email@example.com.

 Please fill out this form if you would like to receive information about future HSE CCSS courses as they are scheduled.